What’s new in non-small cell lung cancer research?

 New combinations: Many clinical trials are looking at newer combinations of chemotherapy drugs to determine which are the safest and most effective.
 This is especially important in patients who are older and have other health problems.
 Doctors are also studying better ways to combine chemotherapy with radiation therapy and other treatments.

 Lab tests to help predict if chemo will be helpful: Doctors know that adjuvant chemotherapy after surgery may be more helpful for some people with early (stage I or II) cancers than for others, but figuring out which patients to give it to is not easy.
 In early studies, newer lab tests that look at patterns of certain genes in the cancer cells have shown promise in telling which people might benefit most.
 Larger studies of these tests are now trying to confirm their usefulness.

 Other lab tests may help predict whether a lung cancer will respond to particular chemo drugs.
 For example, studies have found that tumors with high levels of the ERCC1 protein are less likely to respond to chemo that includes cisplatin or carboplatin, while tumors with high levels of the RRM1 protein seem less likely to respond to chemo with gemcitabine.
 Doctors are now looking to see if tests for these markers can help guide the choice of treatment, so these are not a part of standard treatment.

 Researchers are learning more about the inner workings of lung cancer cells that control their growth and spread.
-This is being used to develop new targeted therapies.
-Some of these treatments, such as bevacizumab (Avastin), erlotinib (Tarceva), cetuximab (Erbitux), and crizotinib (Xalkori) are already being used to treat non-small cell lung cancer.
+This is being used to develop new targeted therapy drugs.
+Many of these are already being used to treat NSCLC.
 Others are now being tested in clinical trials to see if they can help people with advanced lung cancer live longer or relieve their symptoms.
 Newer targeted drugs being studied include ganetespib, nintedanib, selumetinib, dacomitinib, and custirsen.